 Today on the other hand, in a matter of seconds you can have all the information you need about almost everything.
 Information is no longer a shortage.
 What’s scarce now, is human attention.
 Remember I told you how people have an attention span that is shorter than of a goldfish?
 Well.. welcome to 2018 and our attention based economy.

 Users used to scan through your blog post, deciding whether it’s something useful and relevant, before diving into it.
 Now, with billions of notifications, pages, articles, websites, pop-ups and email marketing messages – users scan through your title, and solely based on that, decide whether it’s worth clicking the link and accessing your blog.
 Your headline is not the cherry on top of your desert, your headline is what sells your content.
 And though we’ve briefly touched upon this subject in our Blog Like a Pro article, we felt the need to dig a bit deeper and outline a few useful tricks to help you write catchy headlines.
 Not to mention the significant impact a good title can have on your SEO.

 Title in Progress

 When crafting a few potential headlines (yes, a few – nobody canceled the good old A/B testing) for your article, ask yourself a simple question “Would this get me curious and make me want to read it?”.
 If the answer is yes – great, carry on.
 If the answer is no, try to do some research on relevant keywords, see what people search and are interested in the most.
-Two great platforms to check for search trends are Google Trends and Buzzsumo.
+Three great platforms to check for search trends are Google Trends, Buzzsumo and Ahrefs.
 Doing some research will not only give you a better perspective on trendy topics, but also some inspiration on ways to formulate your headline.

 Compare the popular links with your draft(s) and shape it accordingly.
 For example, if your article is about morning routines, there is a variety of ways to make it attractive: